influxdata/docs-v2/content/influxdb/cloud-dedicated/query-data/execute-queries/flight-sql/superset.md

 ---
 title: Use Superset to query data
-seotitle: Use Apache Superset to query data stored in InfluxDB Cloud (IOx)
+seotitle: Use Apache Superset to query data stored in InfluxDB Cloud Dedicated
 description: >
   Install and run [Apache Superset](https://superset.apache.org/) to query data stored in InfluxDB.